dmytro-shk/anagrams/README.md

 ## Additional information

-- 9 Junit5 tests included
+- 9 Junit5 tests are included
 - Built using the principles of OOP

 ## Usage